Skip to main content

 Troubleshooting

-Verify your secret key matches the dashboard, ensure the Bearer prefix is in the Authorization header, and try the self forward token from Gateway > Secrets to isolate the issue.
+Verify your secret key matches the dashboard and the Bearer prefix is in the Authorization header.
+If using a forward token, decode it to inspect:

 echo "your_forward_token" | base64 -d